 Every member’s conduct, speech, and actions during, or in route to, and from the match shall be above reproach.

-Every member shall be correctly, completely, and neatly uniformed and equipped as required by the State Association.
+Every member shall be correctly, completely, and neatly uniformed and equipped as required by TASO.

 Every member shall possess a comprehensive knowledge of the word and intent of the playing rules and officiating mechanics.